 Looking at the above-mentioned facts, we believe that the newest addition to the Vivo V series excels in most of the categories and is a suitable alternative for both OPPO Reno 3 Pro and Samsung Galaxy A71.

-If you are willing to spend some more money, you can find a much better performance, battery, and camera in Samsung Galaxy A71 regardless of the fact that it struggles to handle light sources while taking pictures at night.
+If you are willing to spend some more money, you can find much better performance, battery, and camera in the Samsung Galaxy A71 regardless of the fact that it struggles to handle light sources while taking pictures at night.
 OPPO Reno 3 Pro, which is closer to Vivo V19 in price, is also a great option that can fully charge the device from 0 to 100% in only 53 mins but on the downside consumes battery a little faster than what we have seen in many other phones.